modernish/modernish/share/doc/modernish/DESIGN.md

         foreign to it, such as object orientation or functional programming.

 -   *Safety by default.* The shell's default settings are designed for interactive command line use, and are not safe for scripts.
-Painstaing and error-prone quoting of nearly every variable expansion and command substitution is needed to cope with globally enabled field splitting and pathname expansion (globbing), and even then, pitfalls are where you
+Painstaking and error-prone quoting of nearly every variable expansion and command substitution is needed to cope with globally enabled field splitting and pathname expansion (globbing), and even then, pitfalls are where you